 You want to change credit cards and are deciding between Bank A, B and C. You go through some online reviews and then head to each banks website to see what deals are on offer.
 What would you personally do if the Bank B website didn’t immediately load?

 For me that would mean it immediately gets removed as an option for my new credit card provider.
-I would also likely remember that it didn’t load for years to come and it would be very hard for the bank to recover in my eyes when in all likelihood, the website outage would’ve had no bearing on whether the credit card would be good fit for me or not.
+I would also likely remember that it didn’t load for years to come.
+It would be very hard for the bank to recover in my eyes.
+In all likelihood, the website outage would’ve had no bearing on whether the credit card would be good fit.

-As we can see, outages DO happen and they aren’t always tsunamis they’re generally upgrades or installs gone wrong.
-When they do happen, they can cost your company a considerable amount of money, could damage your brand and continue to affect you for years to come.
+As we can see, outages DO happen and they aren’t always tsunamis.
+They’re generally upgrades or installs gone wrong.
+When they do happen, they can cost your company a considerable amount of money.
+It could damage your brand and continue to affect you for years to come.
 God forbid it could even destroy your company depending on your size and the industry you are in.

-DR solutions are so economical and easy to implement these days that you really would be stupid to not include it as a mandatory item when deploying any new application or service.
+DR solutions are so economical and easy to implement these days.
+You really would be stupid to not include it as a mandatory item when deploying any new application.